AdamWelchUK/NodeRedEPEverDashboard/README.md

 You will need to configure the Modbus Server by double clicking on one of the red modbus nodes.

 If you'd like to log the data to a influxDB or to a csv files these nodes can be enabled and configured by double clicking them.

+To access the statistics and adjust settings you must accesshttp://Your.IP.Add.ress:1880/ui